Building a Physician Mailing List

 Looking at the screenshot above, we see some blue-bordered boxes.
 The first of these, labeled "Filter Output" allows us to, um, filter the output.
-We can accept the defaults, or make choices about Entity Type (people or organizations or both), Gender, whether a physician is enrolled to be able to bill Medicare, whether they have been barred from billing federal programs due to certain infractions.
+We can accept the defaults, or make choices about Entity Type (people or organizations or both), Gender, whether a physician is eligible to bill Medicare, whether they have been barred from billing federal programs due to certain infractions.
 We can also filter to show only physician group organizations.

 SharpMail™: Making it Pretty!

 Sending mail in all caps is like SHOUTING AT PEOPLE ON FACEBOOK.
 SharpMail takes care of that for us, generating an intelligent salutation (no more "Dear Doctor"), and putting everything in proper uppercase and lowercase text.
 DR SANTA Q MCCLAUSE becomes Dr. Santa Q. McClause, and his address, The North Pole, now looks lots cooler than THE NORTH POLE.